 Note: In Alabama, it is illegal to stock or move any fish, mussel, snail or crayfish to any public water without a permit.

 The US Geological Survey has an interesting page on paddlefish, including frequently answered questions.

 and bringing back rare Alabama fish - click here

 - Due to a sharp decline in paddlefish numbers during the 1980's, Alabama prohibited the harvest of paddlefish in all public waters for many years.
 As a result of that protection, paddlefish populations have recovered in several rivers of the state.
 A recent study of the paddlefish population of the Alabama River determined that the numbers of paddlefish have reached a level where a controlled commercial harvest is sustainable.
-The Division of Wildlife and Freshwater Fisheries has announced the establishment of a provisional commercial paddlefish season in spring 2013.
+The Division of Wildlife and Freshwater Fisheries has announced the establishment of the second provisional commercial paddlefish season in spring 2014.
 This commercial paddlefish harvest will be highly regulated and limited to defined reaches of Alabama River for a limited period of time.
 The participation of commerical anglers will be restricted in number.
 Data will be collected from all harvested paddlefish in order for the Division to further monitor the population and to better develop a long term management plan for this unique and primitive fish.

 - The eggs of paddlefish make excellent caviar.

 - Paddlefish are an important component of many commercial fisheries in states that allow harvest of this species.